 An email address uniquely identifies your mailbox as provided by your email service.
-When email is sent to your email address, it’s collected by your email service and placed in a mailbox, which you access through your email account.
+When a message is sent to your email address, it’s collected by your email service and placed in a mailbox, which you access through your email account.

 Email addresses are always in this format:

 As soon as you say “program”, you’re talking about computer software.
 An email program is software you run on your computer to access your email.
-Examples include Microsoft Outlook included in Microsoft Office (not Outlook.com), Thunderbird, the Mail program pre-installed in Windows 10, and many others.
+Examples include Microsoft Outlook, which is included in Microsoft Office (not Outlook.com), Thunderbird, the Mail program pre-installed in Windows 10, and many others.